Lorna Byrne: Reception

 Reaction to Byrne's statement that she sees angels and spirits has been varied, ranging from scepticism and disbelief to belief and endorsement.

-In 2009, Tariq Ramadan recommended Angels in My Hair in Foreign Policy.
 In 2014, Byrne met and was endorsed by the theologian Matthew Fox.
 John L. Esposito, professor of International Relations and Islamic Studies at Georgetown University, said, "A Message of Hope from the Angels offers a message of hope that speaks to the crises and everyday problems that many struggle with in today’s world."
-John Carty, an endorphin release therapist, said Byrne's ability to see energy in the human body has helped him in his work.